codonnell/quokka_rs/docs/index-design.md

 If the user updates the primary key, then we do a delete and insert with the new primary key.
 This means the primary key index must support duplicates.

 There is a good discussion of this in CMU's advanced database class [here](https://youtu.be/1Od_SuOQshM?si=V9OBArzq3EF9ogD3&t=4178).

+## Planner

+There are a couple of ways indexes could be integrated into the system for scanning tables efficiently.
+We'll leave off using them for joins for now.

+### Hidden inside table provider

+We could look for an appropriate index in our custom table provider and use one if available.
+This has the disadvantage of not being visible to the physical plan optimizer, but requires less work to implement.

+### New index scan / index join execution plan

+We could add an index scan execution plan.
+The physical plan optimizer can then take it into account.